Fort Walton Beach and Okaloosa County Criminal Process

-Anytime someone is accused of a crime, his or her world is turned upside down.
-The criminal process in Florida can be extremely intimidating and confusing for someone who is unfamiliar with it.
-This could lead to making uninformed legal decisions that could drastically affect the outcome of your case and your future.
+The criminal process in Florida is intimidating and confusing for someone who is unfamiliar with it.
+This confusion can lead to making uninformed legal decisions that could drastically affect your case and your future.

 Information Center on the Criminal Process in Florida